-2.34 As the OFC has reached up to most of the block headquarters, the access providers who has setup a BTS and getting subsidy from the USOF for this BTS should be facilitated for the bandwidth from this subsidized site to the nearest block headquarter.

-2.35 The Authority recommends that USOF may devise a scheme to call expression of Interest from IP-I/NLD/UAS licensees to provide fibre from the USOF subsidized towers to nearest block headquarter.
+- 2.34 As the OFC has reached up to most of the block headquarters, the access providers who has setup a BTS and getting subsidy from the USOF for this BTS should be facilitated for the bandwidth from this subsidized site to the nearest block headquarter. - 2.35 The Authority recommends that USOF may devise a scheme to call expression of Interest from IP-I/NLD/UAS licensees to provide fibre from the USOF subsidized towers to nearest block headquarter.
 USOF shall give subsidy @ maximum one lakh per KM per sharing (to be distributed over a period of three years) provided it shares it with at least one access service provider.
-The subsidy will be restricted up to two sharings with those telecom service providers who are having USOF subsidized sites.
-The OFC owner will be free to lease the remaining fibre to the other service providers but the subsidy will be given only after certification of usage by the concerned access service providers.
+The subsidy will be restricted up to two sharings with those telecom service providers who are having

+USOF subsidized sites.
+The OFC owner will be free to lease the remaining fibre to the other service providers but the subsidy will be given for only two sharings.
+The subsidy will be given only after certification of usage by the concerned access service providers.